iontail/ToA/README.md

 # Tree of Agents (TOA)

+**This project is associated with the paper "Tree of Agents: Improving Long-Context Capabilities of Large Language Models through Multi-Perspective Reasoning," which has been accepted for publication as part of EMNLP 2025 Findings.** 📄

 This project provides a modular framework for building and evaluating multi-agent reasoning systems on long documents such as novels or stories.
 It is designed to work with large language models (LLMs) through APIs (OpenAI-compatible, local deployment, etc.), allowing agents to collaborate and debate over document comprehension tasks.